dkirkby/E4S/setup.md

  - multi-spectrum light sensor
  - 9DoF inertial measurement unit

-The expanded directory contains a mixture of folders and files with an `.mpy` extension.
-Copy all of these into the `lib` folder on your the CIRCUITPY USB drive for each of your microcontroller boards.
-Note that copying anything to CIRCUITPY (via the Mu editor or otherwise) causing any running program to be restarted.
+Open your **CIRCUITPY** USB drive and create an empty folder named `lib`.
+(If you did not delete files earlier, you may already have a `lib` folder).
+The expanded zip directory contains a mixture of folders and files with an `.mpy` extension.
+Copy all of these into the `lib` folder on your the **CIRCUITPY** USB drive for each of your microcontroller boards.
+Note that writing anything to **CIRCUITPY** will restart any program that is already running on the board.

 You are now ready to use these libraries.